CT coronary angiogram

 Regardless of the results of your test, it's a good idea to make lifestyle changes to help protect your heart.
 These include:

 - Eat healthy foods.
-A heart-healthy diet based on fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help you control your weight, blood pressure and cholesterol.
+A heart-healthy diet rich in fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help you control your weight, blood pressure and cholesterol.

 - Stop smoking.
 Smoking is a major risk factor for heart disease, especially atherosclerosis.
 If you smoke, quitting is the best way to reduce your risk of heart disease and its complications.
 If you need help quitting, ask your doctor about smoking cessation methods.

 - Manage health conditions.
-If you have high blood pressure, elevated cholesterol or diabetes, take your medications as directed.
+If you have high blood pressure, high cholesterol or diabetes, take your medications as directed.
 Ask your doctor how often you need follow-up visits.